-Document Artifact

 A Business Analyst will typically plan a workshop and define the approach, and if it is a structured interview a list of questions will be defined in advance of the workshop.
 A Document Artifact can be used as a place to store this information directly inside the model.
 A template could be specified for the document and the answers to structured or unstructured question recorded into the Document.
 Other model elements that exemplify some aspect of the workshop, such as topics of discussion, can be dragged into the document as links.

-Learn More: Document Artifact

-Model Views

 Model Views provide alternative views of the elements and diagrams stored in the Browser window.
 The Slide show is particularly useful for presenting a series of diagrams during a workshop and solves the problem of needing to remember the location of the diagrams in the Browser window.
 Any number of slide shows can be created and diagrams can be added regardless of their type or location in the Browser window.
-The progression from slide to slide can be automated

-or triggered manually.
+The progression from slide to slide can be automated or triggered manually.

-Learn More: Model Views

 Concept Model

 A Concept Model will act as a guiding model for discussions with many stakeholders; ideally a skeleton model should be created prior to the commencement of any workshop.
 The Concept Model should be kept simple; domain elements should be given a name and a description or a responsibility, and initially only important connections should be made between elements.
 As the workshop progresses new elements will be uncovered that can be added directly to the model, giving the stakeholders confidence that their needs and concerns are being addressed and managed well.
 Enterprise Architect allows domain models to be created using the UML Class diagram.

+Domain Model

-Learn More: Class Diagram Domain Model The Domain Model is a powerful mechanism for recording and defining business terms that are identified during Requirements analysis.
-It provides a single definition of the terms and their relationships, that can be referenced from anywhere within the model.
-One of the advantages of using a domain model is that the terms are modeled as Class elements, allowing them to be linked to other elements within the domain model itself or to elements in other parts of the model.
+The Domain Model is a useful mechanism for recording and defining business terms that are identified during Requirements analysis.
+It provides a single definition of the terms and their relationships that can be referenced from anywhere within the model.

+One of the advantages of using a Domain model is that the terms are modeled as Class elements, which can be linked to other elements within the Domain model itself or to elements in other parts of the model.
 They can be used on any number of diagrams, and they can be displayed as a list, using the Package List window.
-It is also possible to create hyperlinks within the Notes text of Requirements elements, that link directly to relevant domain elements.
+It is also possible to create hyperlinks within the Notes text of Requirement elements that link directly to relevant Domain elements.

-Glossary Prior to a workshop, an analyst can populate the Project Glossary with the existing terms and their meanings that have been gleaned from reading project documentation such as a Business Case or Vision Document.
+Prior to a workshop, an analyst can populate the Project Glossary with the existing terms and their meanings that have been gleaned from reading project documentation such as a Business Case or Vision Document.
 During the workshops, as new terms are uncovered they can be added to the Glossary and their definitions can be discussed and entered or deferred until later in the analysis phase.
-Learn More: Glossary